Lazy-Day-Tech/TapTrack-User-Reference/docs/Guides/ShuttleManagement.md

 2. Manual Search

 ### QR Code
 QR code lookup is available when the customer provides their FareHarbor-associated QR code.
+This will only pull from bookings that are valid for current date.

 ### Manual Search
 Manual search displays booking records for the current date that **include at least one active shuttle seat**.
 Records can be searched by the organizer's name.